east-sussex-county-council/Escc.Umbraco.MediaSync/README.md

 In addition to the features of uMediaSync, this adds:

-* Create media folders retrospectively for pages which existed before Escc.Umbraco.MediaSync was installed
+* Create media folders retrospectively for pages which existed before Escc.Umbraco.MediaSync was installed.
-* Delete the related media folders from the media recycle bin when the content recycle bin is emptied
+* Delete the related media folders from the media recycle bin when the content recycle bin is emptied.
-* When a page is deleted, and its media folder contains files that are also used by other pages, those files are moved to the media folder for one of the other pages
+* When a page is deleted, and its media folder contains files that are also used by other pages, those files are moved to the media folder for one of the other pages.
+* An extra option to decide, when copying a media folder tree with a page, whether also to copy the files contained in its folders.
+The copied page still refers to the original files, so it may not be helpful to make copies.
+* When a page is copied, it is not automatically published.
+This replicates how Umbraco works by default.

 ## uMediaSync